openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 |                   | other students see.                  |
 +-------------------+--------------------------------------+

 .. note:: The edX Platform has a 20-seed limit for randomization.
+This means that in a course with a large numbers of learners, those learners will see a maximum of 20 different problem variants.
+This limitation allows for better analysis of learner submissions (such as the ability to detect common incorrect answers and usage patterns around such answers).

 .. _Show Answer: